 We encounter Israel openly: appreciating its grand and historic achievements together with its unfulfilled goals and aspirations.
 We encourage a perception on the part of our students that there is work yet to be done and that they have a role to play in the fulfillment of the Zionist promise.

-We introduce you to the world of Arab-Jewish co-existence, perhaps the greatest challenge to the State of Israel and the Jewish People in our time.
+We introduce our students to the world of Arab-Jewish co-existence, perhaps the greatest challenge to the State of Israel and the Jewish People in our time.
 We expect our students to return to their college campuses and their future lives with the capacity for and commitment to building dialogue in place of confrontation.

 Our students come to appreciate the Zionist promise as the national ideology of the Jewish People.
-However, we seek to expand that ideology from its current inwardness to a greater outer- directedness.
-We do so by actively seeking improvement in the world’s tolerance, mutual respect, and commitment to human rights and human dignity in a more just and more peaceful world: Giving life to the words of the Hebrew Prophets in modern times.
+However, we seek to expand that ideology from its current inwardness to a greater outer-directedness.
+We do so by actively seeking improvement in the world’s tolerance, mutual respect, and commitment to human rights and human dignity in a more just and more peaceful world: giving life to the words of the Hebrew Prophets in modern times.